-Obtain signed order and retain original RIPA authorisation / notice.

-For CD authorisations or notices, Local Authority investigator provide additional copy of judicial order to the SPoC.
-If out of hours, a copy of the signed order to be provided to the court the next working day.
+Obtain signed order and retain original RIPA authorisation / notice. - Ensure copy is given to Legal Services Ripa Co-ordinator.
+For CD authorisations or notices, Council investigator to provide an additional copy of the judicial order to the SPoC.
+If out of hours a copy of the signed order is to be provided to the relevant court the next working day.